-In 2024, the Company will expand its scholarship program to provide up to 42 one-year scholarships which cover tuition, books, and if the recipient is from a rural area, accommodation for the 2024-2025 academic year.
-Up to 27 of the scholarships will be reserved for students who were scholarship recipients in 2023, and who are continuing their studies in an undergraduate program in geology, mining engineering, or environmental science in a Mongolian university.
-The remaining 15 scholarships will be awarded to first year students enrolling in an undergraduate program in geology (5 scholarships), mining engineering (5 scholarships) or environmental science (5 scholarships).
+In 2024, the Company expanded its scholarship program to provide 40 one-year scholarships which cover tuition and, if the recipient is from a rural area, accommodation for the 2024-2025 academic year.
+Five of the scholarships were reserved for students who were scholarship recipients in 2023, and who are continuing their studies in an undergraduate program in geology, mining engineering, or environmental science in a Mongolian university.
+The remaining 35 scholarships were awarded to new recipients enrolling in an undergraduate program in geology (10 scholarships), mining engineering (15 scholarships) or environmental science (10 scholarships).